mattheyan/EndlessObsession/contents/blog/2015-07-15-code-comments.md

 years later and try to ascertain why you wrote it the way you did, you're probably going to end up scratching your head and wondering what that guy was thinking.
 Now imagine how your future self's coworkers will fare at the same task.
-Oh, and you probably also neglected to share an important detail of the customer's requirements.
+Oh, and you probably also neglected to share or document an important detail of the customer's requirements.
 Good luck fellas!

 This is the hard part of software development's daily grind.
 The algorithms aren't so complex that we can't understand them.
 The requirements aren't too